 Student, Resident & Fellows Works-in-Progress Call for Papers

-Students, residents, and fellows are invited to submit a poster for the 2018 NAPCRG Annual Meeting to be held November 9-13 in Chicago, Illinois.
+Students, residents, and fellows are invited to submit a poster for the 2019 NAPCRG Annual Meeting to be held November 16-20 in Toronto.
 Proposals on any topic relating to primary care research are welcome from researchers throughout North America and the world.
-The call for papers will open in May and the submission deadline is August 1 (midnight, EDT).
+The call for papers will open in May 15 and the submission deadline is July 31 (midnight, EDT).

 The trainee stipend program offers ten $1,000 stipends for attendance at the 2019 NAPCRG Annual Meeting to be held November 16-20 in Toronto.
 The stipend can be used for expenses required for meeting attendance including transportation, hotel expenses and meals.
 The purpose of this program is to aid and encourage trainees to attend the NAPCRG Annual Meeting that may be unaffordable otherwise.

 To be eligible for the trainee stipend, applicants must be enrolled in an accredited undergraduate, graduate, medical or osteopathic school, or residency program.

 A preconference for students and residents will take place at the NAPCRG 2019 Annual Meeting.
 Attendees will experience a keynote speaker, mentor speed dating and workshops tailored specifically to their education and research needs.
 The goal of this preconference is to provide more experiences and education for trainees while facilitating networking among senior and junior researchers.
 Learn more.

 The Distinguished Trainee Research Awards are intended to promote and acknowledge outstanding completed primary care research conducted by trainees.
 Cash prizes are awarded to the top three presentations.
 Learn more.